eachristgr/Computer-Architecture/Lab03/README.md

 As it turns out, the power consumed to run the application is less for the Xeon processor.
 However, assuming that the operation of the systems is not interrupted after the execution of the application, the power required by the Xeon processor for the remaining 39 seconds must be added.

-This energy can be calculated from the leakage currents of the closed transistors.
+This energy can be calculated from the leakage currents.
 So the energy consumed by the Xeon processor in 40 seconds is :

 **Xeon_Energy = 109.7518 + 36.8319 * 39 =  1546.1959 J**

-As it turns out, Xeon  may need less power than ARM A9 to perform the same application, however at the same time the power consumption from leakage currents is much higher.
+As it turns out, Xeon  may need less power than ARM A9 to run the same application, however at the same time the power consumption from leakage currents is much higher.
 So Xeon can not be more energy efficient than ARM A9.

 ### 2. Energy - Delay Product Optimization (gem5 + McPAT)